ostinelli/apnotic/README.md

 $ openssl pkcs12 -in cert.p12 -out apple_push_notification_production.pem -nodes -clcerts
 ```

+If you see the error `PKCS12_parse: unsupported` when attempting to create a connection you can re-encrypt your certificate as described here:  https://help.heroku.com/88GYDTB2/how-do-i-configure-openssl-to-allow-the-use-of-legacy-cryptographic-algorithms

 ## Thread-Safety
 Apnotic is thread-safe.
 However, some caution is imperative: